-1. Avoid using store bought chemical drain cleaners.
+1. Avoid using store-bought chemical drain cleaners.
 They contain hazardous chemicals which not only may damage your sink in the long run, but also prove harmful if inhaled too much.
 It can also irritate the skin and eyes.

-2. If you have garbage disposal keep in mind not to overload it.
+2. If you have a garbage disposal keep in mind not to overload it.
 Divide your garbage into small portions and wait for each portion to be completely broken down, before adding the next portion.

 3. Avoid putting waste items like small eggshells, grease, coffee grounds down the drain.

 4. Do the baking soda and vinegar cleanse of your drain at least once every month or so.
 This will avoid any clog build-ups and also give your sink and kitchen a fresh smell!
-You can also add lemon in the mixture to give it a citrusy smell.
+You can also add lemon to the mixture to give it a citrusy smell.

 Just handling the sink with a little more care and paying a bit more attention to it is all it takes to keep the stubborn stoppages away for a longer time.
 However, when they do eventually appear we swear by these 6 methods to help you out before calling the plumber.